pnp/blog/content/post/spfx-04-using-microsoft-graph-in-spfx-solutions/index.md

 1. Define the used Graph APIs in SPFx solution in solution manifest (`package-solution.json`)
 2. Deploy SPFx solution to tenant app catalog as the administrator
-3. Graph permissions for the used APIs - API calls will be blocked unless the APIs are specifically allowed by administrator.
+3. Grant permissions for the used APIs - API calls will be blocked unless the APIs are specifically allowed by administrator.
 This is a security feature to avoid any accidental access on unnecessary information.

 See following resources for the official documentation on how to use Microsoft Graph with SPFx solutions